Skip to content

 How Connected Is United Tribes Technical College?
 Social Capital & Cross-Class Networks

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs below average at United Tribes Technical College, with an economic connectedness score of 0.66 (about 1.0 is the national norm).
-Its friending bias is low (-0.13), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs below average at United Tribes Technical College.
+Its economic connectedness score is 0.66, where about 1.0 is the national norm.
+Its friending bias is low (-0.13), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 8% of students take part in civic and volunteering activity.

 0.66